 Director Therese Shechter

-Therese Shechter is an award-winning filmmaker and writer, and the founder of the feminist production company Trixie Films.
-Her work fuses humor, activism, and personal storytelling to disrupt what's considered most sacred about womanhood.
+Therese Shechter is an award-winning filmmaker and the founder of feminist production company Trixie Films.
+Her work fuses humor, activism, and personal storytelling to disrupt all that is sacred about womanhood.

 RELATED LINKS